 My incursions bring joy to being creative.
-Joy is what sparks creative genius.

-Why is it important now?
+Why is creativity important right now?

 Creativity remains the most in-demand, number one skill by employers worldwide.
 And the Global Creative Economy keeps steadily growing.